Free Officers movement (Egypt): Formation

+Rise

+In 1951, while operating covertly within the military, the Free Officers formulated a six-point plan to direct their administration following the coup.
+The program called for the overthrow of British rule in Egypt, the elimination of Egyptian feudalism, the end of the political control of Egypt's government by foreign capital, the establishment of social justice, the formation of a strong national army and the creation of a healthy democratic society.

-The continued agitation within Egypt as a result of British control led to a series of revolts in which British military outposts were attacked.
-During 1950–52, workers in the Suez Canal Zone went on strike but were blockaded by the British Army.
-The pro-British Egyptian government in Cairo issued a public warning to Egyptian nationalists not to continue their activities.
-Contrarily, attacks were made against the British and the Egyptian elites who worked with them.
+The continued agitation within Egypt as a result of British control led to a series of skirmishes in which British military outposts were attacked.
+During 1950–52, Arab fedayeen in the Suez Canal Zone engaged in guerilla operations against British forces.
+The pro-British Egyptian government in Cairo issued a public warning to fedayeen not to continue their activities.
+Despite this, attacks were made against the British garrison and the Egyptians who worked with them.
 At this point, Egyptian nationalist groups were divided and disorganised.
-The military was the only area that still held some sort of organised mission, which led to the Revolution of 1952.
+The military was the only area that still held some sort of organised mission, which led to the revolution of 1952.
 The revolutionaries publicised the need for reform and social justice, marched on Cairo and forced King Farouk to abdicate his throne.
 The revolution led to the end of British control over Egypt, which had begun in 1882 during the Anglo-Egyptian War.

 Legacy

 Similar movements were organised by other groups of junior officers seeking to mimic the Free Officers' ascent to power.
 In Iraq, a faction of Arab and Iraqi nationalist officers, who referred to themselves as the "Free Officers", toppled the pro-British Hashemite government of Nuri al-Said and Faisal II in 1958.
 Said and Faisal, Nasser's chief regional rivals at the time, were both killed during the coup.
 In 1963 some of the same officers aligned themselves with the Ba'ath Party and overthrew the government of Abd al-Karim Qasim, who was killed by the organizers of the coup.

-In Syria a coalition of Arab nationalist officers, including Nasserists, Ba'athists and independents, toppled the secessionist government of Nazim al-Qudsi in 1963 and vowed to restore the union with Egypt in the United Arab Republic (1958–1961).
-In Saudi Arabia during the 1960s the Prince Talal invoked a similar idea, the Free Princes Movement, in an unsuccessful effort to overthrow his country's conservative monarchy.
+In Syria, a coalition of Arab nationalist officers, including Nasserists, Ba'athists, and independents, toppled the secessionist government of Nazim al-Qudsi in 1963 and vowed to restore the union with Egypt in the United Arab Republic (1958–1961).
+In Saudi Arabia during the 1960s Prince Talal invoked a similar idea, the Free Princes Movement, in an unsuccessful effort to overthrow his country's conservative monarchy.
 He was exiled to Egypt as a result and was given asylum by Nasser.

 Then Libyan leader Muammar al-Gaddafi used a similar group to overthrow the Libyan King Idris in 1969.

-The anniversary of the Egyptian Revolution of 1952 led by the Free Officers is commemorated as Revolution Day, an annual public holiday in Egypt on 23 July.
+The anniversary of the Egyptian revolution of 1952 led by the Free Officers is commemorated as Revolution Day, an annual public holiday in Egypt on 23 July.

 The name was consciously assumed by the Free Officers and Civilians Movement, led by Brigadier-General Najib al-Salihi who opposed Saddam Hussein.